The principles of light-touch regulation have been shown to fail Irish consumers.

-There is a provision within the CPC 2012 that obliges Insurers to issue cheques within 10 days of an acceptance of a settlement agreement.
-This works.
+There is a provision within the CPC 2012 that obliges Insurers to issue settlement cheques within 10 days of an acceptance of a settlement agreement.
+This generally works.
 Yet there are no deadlines or enforcement on how long it can take to investigate a claim, make a decision on policy liability, or respond to queries or reminders.
 Claims handlers can blame their appointed loss adjuster.
-Loss Adjusters can blame their appointed forensic investigators, engineers, or underwriters.
+Loss Adjusters can blame forensic investigators, engineers, or underwriters.
 Meanwhile, the victim of serious damage to their home or business can be left waiting months for a decision.

 The CPC 2012 obliges Insurers appointing a loss adjuster to handle a claim on their behalf to inform the policyholder that the loss adjuster is appointed to represent their interests and that the policyholder can appoint their own loss assessor to represent their interests.
 Yet, when someone rings to report a claim their first encounter is to dis-suade them from making a claim.
-They will be told how much the policy excess is, that they will lose their no claims discount or if they are not sure of the cause, they will have to get someone to give them a report before they can proceed.
+They will be told how much the policy excess is, that they will lose their no claims discount or simply that it’s not covered.
+If they are not sure of the cause, they will have to get someone to give them a report before they can proceed.
 Many policyholders report feeling like they are being fobbed off or discouraged from proceeding.

 The very powerful Insurance Industry lobbied the Government to set up PIAB (the Personal Injuries Assessment Board – now known as the Injuries Board) to deal with motor and liability claims in a drive to cut down on legal costs and lenghty legal actions.
 According to their website they have saved the insurance industry an average of €47.04m each year since 2008.
 That’s a total saving of €282.24m over the past 6 years.
 This is to the benefit of all.